echocat/puppet-graphite/README.md

 #####`gr_whisper_lock_writes`

 Default is false.
 Set lock writes for whisper

 #####`gr_whisper_fallocate_create`

 Default is false.
 Set fallocate_create for whisper

 #####'gr_log_cache_performance'

-Default is false.
+Default is 'False' (string).
 Logs timings for remote calls to carbon-cache

 #####'gr_log_rendering_performance'

-Default is false.
+Default is 'False' (string).
 Triggers the creation of rendering.log which logs timings for calls to the The Render URL API

 #####'gr_log_metric_access'

-Default is false.
+Default is 'False' (string).
 Trigges the creation of metricaccess.log which logs access to Whisper and RRD data files

 ##Requirements